 2020 Lecturer: Doris Kearns Goodwin

-Tuesday, September 22, 2010 • Lied Center for Performing Arts • Lincoln
+Tuesday, September 22, 2020 • Lied Center for Performing Arts • Lincoln (and live online)

-Free lecture tickets will be available from the Lied Center for Performing Arts this summer.
+A limited number of free lecture tickets will be available August 13.
+Please call The Lied Center for Performing Arts at (402) 472-4747 for tickets.

-Tickets to the benefit dinner preceding the lecture will be available on this page in July.
-For information about various sponsorship levels and accompanying benefits, please send email to Heather Thomas, director of development.
+< Click the button to become a sponsor via our online system.
+For additional information about various sponsorship levels and accompanying benefits, please send email to Heather Thomas, director of development.

 World-renowned presidential historian and Pulitzer Prize-winning author Doris Kearns Goodwin will deliver the 25th annual Governor’s Lecture in the Humanities on Tuesday, September 22, 2020 at the Lied Center for Performing Arts in Lincoln.
 The lecture will be presented by Humanities Nebraska (HN) and the E.N.
-Thompson Forum on World Issues and sponsored in part by the Duncan Family Trust.
+Thompson Forum on World Issues and sponsored in part by the Duncan Family Trust and the University of Nebraska.
+HN board members Connie Duncan and Chris Zygielbaum are co-chairs of the event.

 Goodwin’s career as a presidential historian and author was inspired when as a 24-year-old graduate student at Harvard she was selected to join the White House Fellows, one of America’s most prestigious programs for leadership and public service.
 Goodwin worked withPresident Johnson in the White House and later assisted him in the writing of his memoirs.